 Based on the risk mapping outcome, Ingenico Group has implemented a range of due diligence measures to assess and manage any risks of Modern Slavery within our supply chains:

 Although we consider that the main Modern Slavery risks mostly relate to component manufacturing activities, we are aware of the need to remain vigilant in all supply chain operations.
 Procurement not related to the core manufacturing products (e.g. logistics, courier services, waste management etc.) is controlled at a local business level.
-Prior to contracting with any significant new suppliers, Ingenico UK uses a due diligence questionnaire, including an ethics section and a question on employment of child or forced labour.
+Prior to contracting with any significant new suppliers, Ingenico UK uses a due diligence questionnaire, which includes an ethics section and a question on employment of child or forced labour

 A webinar is accessible to all employees on the alert mechanism and the Code of Ethics and Business Conduct.
 It provides details on how to confidentially report any non-compliance and clarifies that anyone reporting issues will be fully protected.
 This webinar was promoted during an internal Learning Week in 2019 and repeatedly in 2020.

 In addition to the dedicated Compliance Intranet site that has been established with relevant policies and guidance in 2019, local awareness campaigns displaying information relating to the Code and Alert Policy on office screens.

 In 2020, Ingenico recruited 24 CSR ambassadors which locally relay the global expectations in terms of CSR objectives.
 They received monthly information on CSR activities and possible actions to set in place in the regions and are helping to raise the global awareness regarding the responsible purchasing approach and the ethical commitment of the company, promoting both the Code of Ethics and sustainable practices at a local level.